political contributions & lobbying

 Public policy decisions can have significant implications for Chevron's current operations and future direction.
 Accordingly, Chevron exercises its fundamental right and responsibility to participate in the political process through political contributions and lobbying.
 Our political activities meet high ethical standards, adhere to strict company procedures and guidelines, align with company interests, and demonstrate accountability and transparency.
-On an annual basis, the Board’s Public Policy Committee (PPC) reviews Chevron’s political contributions and lobbying to assess the value of these activities and ensure alignment with Chevron’s positions and interests.
+On an annual basis, the Board’s Public Policy and Sustainability Committee (PPSC) reviews Chevron’s political contributions and lobbying to assess the value of these activities and ensure alignment with Chevron’s positions and interests.
 In addition, Chevron’s employees are required to complete political and lobbying compliance training.

 Lobbying is an important way for Chevron to participate in the political process.
 We lobby ethically, constructively and in a non-partisan manner.
 Chevron adheres to the highest ethical standards when engaging in lobbying, ensures that such activities align with corporate goals, and complies with all laws governing lobbying activities and disclosure.